We are very pleased to announce that Shieko Reto is our first 1-year Artist at Risk (AR) at Safe Haven Helsinki resident.

 Shika, as she is known to friends, has been drawing all her life.
 Since her youth, drawing was one way of coping with being a trans-person in a repressive society.
-It has been a way to express herself in a patriarchal Muslim world in which she no one to turn to.
-It became both a therapeutic and artistic form from primary school on, and took her through college to her first job as a storyboard artist in an advertising agency, and then finally to an artistic path including participation in international exhibitions and biennials.
+It has been a way to express herself in a patriarchal Muslim world in which she has no one to turn to.
+It became both a therapeutic and artistic activity from primary school onwards, and took her through college to her first job as a storyboard artist in an advertising agency, and then finally to an artistic path including participation in international exhibitions and biennials.

-When first leaving advertising to become a full time artist, Shieko Reto often took her artwork (small paintings, d.i.y. zines & silkscreen t-shirts) to the infamous Kuala Lumpur Art bazaar called ‘Art for Grabs’.
+When first leaving advertising to become a full time artist, Shieko Reto often took her artwork (small paintings, d.i.y. zines & silkscreen t-shirts) to the infamous Kuala Lumpur Art Bazaar: ‘Art for Grabs’.
 This was considered quietly subversive, because this event was often organized by and with feminists, human rights and LGBTIQ activists.
 During her full-time freelancing with local Malaysian Human Rights NGOs and going through a gender & sexuality workshop, she found herself in a position of strength, with activists friends including human rights lawyers.
-This strong support network allowed her work becoming more focused on her life experience as a transwoman in Malaysia.
+This strong support network allowed her work to become more focused on her life experience as a transwoman in Malaysia.

 AR-Safe Haven Helsinki is curated by Perpetuum Mobilε (PM), and co-organized by PM and HIAP – Helsinki International Artist Programme.
 The programme is funded by the Helsinki City Cultural Office.